emisargent/flask/CONTRIBUTING.rst

 dependencies for you.

 -   Make sure you have a `GitHub account`_.
--   Fork Flask to your GitHub account by clicking the `Fork`_ button.
--   From your fork's repository page, click the green "Code" button and then "Create codespace on main".
+-   From the Flask repository page, click the green "Code" button and then "Create codespace on main".
 -   Wait for the codespace to load and the ``postCreateCommand`` to finish running.